raulcabello/rancher-oidc-provider/README.md

 ### Areas for Improvement:
 - Limited Provider Support:
-Currently, only Keycloak, OpenLDAP, and SAML are supported.
+Currently, only Keycloak and OpenLDAP are supported.

 - Hardcoded OIDC Parameters:
 OIDC parameters such as ClientID and redirectURL are hardcoded and need to be configurable.